mitro54/automated-pet-feeder/README.md

 0 18 * * * /home/user/pet_feeder/feed.sh >> /home/user/pet_feeder/scheduled_feeds.log 2>&1
 ```

 9. All set up!
-The feeder should now run as a service automatically on startup, accessible via http://localhost:8000 and the scheduled feed will be triggered at 6 PM every day.
+The feeder should now run as a service automatically on startup, accessible via http://localhost:8000 or http://<raspi-ip>:8000 and the scheduled feed will be triggered at 6 PM every day.